 Once you click your preferred return flight, you’ll be taken to your booking options, like so:

 Click to book either through KLM or Delta and you’ll be taken to their checkout page where you’ll enter passenger and payment information.

-On occasion, Google Flights will initially tell you a cheap fare is available, but when you try to book the fare either jumps in price or is unable to be booked altogether.
+On occasion, Google Flights will initially tell you a cheap fare is available, but when you try to book the ticket, the fare either jumps in price or is unable to be booked altogether.